-There are two (2) instances of group work in this class that count towards the assessment, along with formative tasks each week in Lab Sections solved as a group.
-The instructors firmly believe in the merits of group work for enhancing learning and building a professional mindset.
+There is one (1) instance of group work in this class that count towards the assessment, along with formative tasks each week in Lab Sections solved as a group.
+The instructors firmly believe in the merits of group work for enhancing learning and building a professional mind-set.
 Groups are randomly assigned in this course.
 This mirrors aspects of working "on the job" where teams come from diverse backgrounds and it's not always possible to work with friends.
 Group work also involves explaining and re-explaining concepts among team members, which is a good way to re-enforce one's own understanding of a concept.